The AHGBI offers a range of funding and support for members at all stages of their career.

 Designed to match up members in need of advice with senior Hispanists from other institutions willing to give of their time to help younger colleagues.
 The Association acts as an intermediary to bring mentor and applicant together, and reimburses reasonable travel expenses.
 Read more and find out how to apply.

 Enables outstanding academics in the field of Hispanic or Luso-Brazilian Studies based in overseas universities to spend time at UK or Irish higher education institutions.
-Funding is available for visits of up to four weeks; one fellowship will be available for each semester of 2018-19.
+Funding is available for visits of up to four weeks; one fellowship will be available for each semester of any given academic year.
 Read more and find out how to apply.

-Facilitates the participation of AHGBI members in any of the conferences of the REAH (Red Europea de Asociaciones de Hispanistas) taking place between 1st June 2018 and 1st June 2019.
+Facilitates the participation of AHGBI members in any of the conferences of the REAH (Red Europea de Asociaciones de Hispanistas).
 Two grants per year of up to £500 each are intended to promote collaboration between us and our European partners and will help cover the costs of two members giving papers at these conferences.
 Read more and find out how to apply.